JackAz/WebRTC/README.md

 # WebRTC
-A simple WebRTC application on Windows
+A simple WebRTC application for Windows